-The FHA publishes loan limits every year based on median housing prices throughout the country.
-The limits include a floor – the maximum allowed loan in low-cost areas – and a ceiling.
+The FHA publishes loan limits annually based on median housing prices throughout the country.
+The limitations include a floor – the maximum allowed loan in low-cost areas – and a ceiling.
 The ceiling applies in states and counties with high-cost areas for homebuyers.
 Additionally, even higher limits are available in Alaska and Hawaii.

 Maximum loan amounts vary significantly between the floor and ceiling, depending on where you buy.
 There are even dramatic differences state by state.